Blessington Street Basin: History

+City Basin (1721)

 Dublin had one drinking water reservoir, the City Basin, at James' Street, constructed on high ground near the House of Industry on the south side of the city, from 1721.
+The area had been used as a cistern and centre of waterworks for the city for several centuries prior with the water coming from a diversion of part of the River Dodder along what was referred to as the city watercourse at Balrothery Weir in Firhouse.

+New City Basin (1803)

 Blessington Street Basin, a new city basin, to supply the northside of the city, was constructed by Dublin Corporation beginning about 1803, and finished in 1810.
-The facility was opened as the Royal George Reservoir, named in honour of King George III.
+The facility was opened as the Royal George Reservoir, named in honour of George III.

 The water came from the Broadstone line of the Royal Canal, and so ultimately from Lough Owel in County Westmeath.
-It came by pipe into the basin at the western end of the Blessington Street.
+It came by pipe into the basin at the western end of Blessington Street.

 From its construction, the area around the reservoir was used as a park, but it was formally developed as a public park in 1891.
 The park project was supervised by architect Spencer Harty, and including the construction of brick walls and a lodge for a park warden.

 By 1869, the basin was not large enough for purpose, and water collection moved outside the city.
 The basin continued to serve the Jameson's and Powers' distilleries until the 1970s, and then went out of operation as a reservoir.
 There were worries about the stagnant water creating a typhoid outbreak in the late 1800s leading the city corporation to consider filling in the basin and the stretch of water connecting the basin to the canal; this connection was finally filled in 1956.

 An artificial island was constructed in the basin to provide a home for birds.

 Refurbishment

 In 1993 work began on the restoration of the site following a rejected proposal to extensively refurbish it in 1991.
-The refurbishment was carried out by the Dublin City Council aided by FÁS, and with financial support from the National Heritage Council and A.L.O.N.E.
+The refurbishment was carried out by the Dublin City Council aided by FÁS, and with financial support from the National Heritage Council and ALONE.
 It was reopened as a park on 4 November 1994.